Israel and United Arab Emirates Strike Major Diplomatic Agreement

 That Trump announced the agreement before either of the other parties suggested U.S. politics may have figured prominently in the Emirati analysis.

-For Israel, the agreement marks the first public normalization of relations with any of the Persian Gulf monarchies — a long-sought diplomatic goal.
-After securing the recognition of its neighbors Egypt and Jordan years ago, the recognition of the oil-rich Persian Gulf monarchies has been the biggest missing piece for Israel in establishing normal relations with the Arab world around it.
+For Israel, the agreement is the first public normalization of relations with any of the Persian Gulf monarchies — a long-sought diplomatic goal.
+After securing the recognition of its neighbors Egypt and Jordan years ago, the recognition of the oil-rich monarchies has been the biggest missing piece for Israel in establishing normal relations with the Arab world around it.

 (BEGIN OPTIONAL TRIM.)American diplomats involved in efforts to restart Israeli-Palestinian peace talks said that Israeli diplomats often sought the normalization of relations with the Persian Gulf kingdoms as part of the process.